 Water availability is a concern in the South Okanagan.
 As the region grows in population, water supply will continue to be an issue.
 The RGS includes eight policies for communities, organizations and governments to work together to ensure future water sustainability.

-This indicator uses would use combined residential and irrigation usage data collected from eight water utilities of the South Okanagan; however, 2015 water consumption numbers were not available from all utilities at time of printing.
+This indicator uses combined residential and irrigation usage data collected from eight water utilities of the South Okanagan; however, 2016 water consumption numbers were available from only 7 utilities at time of printing.